tecladocode/web-dev-bootcamp/curriculum/section06/lectures/02_render_template_to_send_longer_strings/README.md

 </html>
 ```

-The above static are kept simple for demonstration purpose.
+The above static files are kept simple for demonstration purposes.
 In real life, you'll be dealing with much larger and more complex static files.

 ### Render the Files via render_template